foundry-rs/book/src/reference/config.md

 # By default only remote endpoints will be cached
 # To disable storage caching, set `no_storage_caching = true`
 rpc_storage_caching = { chains = "all", endpoints = "remote" }
+# Use the given hash method for the metadata hash that is appended
+# to the bytecode.
+# The metadata hash can be removed from the bytecode by setting "none"
+bytecode_hash = "ipfs"
 ```

 ### Configuration keys